Tag Archive | how to protect vegetables in cold weather

 greenhouse for cool season vegetables

-The small greenhouse in Maryland.
+The small greenhouse in Rockville, Maryland.

 This is where I kept more flats of tender succulents.
 Placed on 2 x 2″ x 8′ posts propped up on cinder blocks near the ends, the flats were heated from below with strings of miniature lights.
 They had the additional protection of 1 or 2 layers of clear plastic secured on the sides and suspended a few inches over the plants.
 When nighttime temperatures plummeted to single digits, I added a couple of old bedsheets and another layer of plastic, and then removed them once the sun hit the greenhouse.
 None of the plants froze.